 Despite its importance, modeling RRi behavior during and after exercise in a continuous measurement poses significant challenges.
 Traditional approaches, such as linear regression and time-series analysis, often fail to capture the intricate transitions in RRi, especially under intense exertion and recovery phases.
 This difficulty arises due to the inherently non-linear and non-stationary nature of HRV (Gronwald et al., 2019a).
 While linear models oversimplify these dynamics, advanced non-linear approaches have been developed to address the limitations of linear analysis.
 However, many focus on HRV summaries rather than direct RRi modeling (Gronwald et al., 2019b).

 Recent studies have begun exploring non-linear models for RRi dynamics, recognizing their potential to capture the complexity of cardiovascular response to exercise.
 Exponential decay models, for example, have been proposed to describe RRi recovery, while logistic functions have been used to model the gradual return to baseline after high-intensity exercise (Gronwald et al., 2019b; Molkkari et al., 2020).
 These models offer advantages over traditional HRV metrics by providing a more detailed understanding of the cardiovascular system’s response to exercise (Wu and Poon, 2003).
-However, despite these advancements, few models are specifically designed to capture real-time RRi fluctuations, and even fewer consider individual variability factors such as fitness level, autonomic balance, and exercise intensity (Kanniainen et al., 2023).
+However, despite these 222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222222advancements, few models are specifically designed to capture real-time RRi fluctuations, and even fewer consider individual variability factors such as fitness level, autonomic balance, and exercise intensity (Kanniainen et al., 2023).

 Given RRi’s unique characteristics, direct relationship with cardiac electrical activity, and responsiveness to autonomic changes, a model that accurately represents RRi’s non-linear fluctuations during exercise and recovery is compelling.
 Such a model would offer a more physiologically relevant representation of the heart’s behavior compared to the broader HRV indices commonly used in research (Bacopoulou et al., 2021).